The Role of bilinguals in the Bayesian naming game: Dynamics of the multi-agent models

-Thereafter, the curve $z(t)$ of the NG model presents a plateau at $z \approx \zmax^\mathrm{NG} \approx 0.23$.
-Instead, the curve $z(t)$ of the BNG model exhibits a characteristic bell-shape, with a maximum $\zmax^\mathrm{BNG} \approx 0.2$ at a larger time that in the basic NG model.
-This is a direct consequence of the multiple iterate learning processes~\cite{Marchetti-2020a}.
-Moreover, notice that the bilinguals fraction $z$ is limited for both the NG and BNG models; this gives a preliminary confirmation of the validity of the inequality \eqref{eq:inequality2} for a system of relatively large size.
+Thereafter, the curve $z(t)$ of the MNG model presents a plateau at $z \approx \zmax^\mathrm{MNG} \approx 0.23$.
+Instead, the curve $z(t)$ of the BNG model exhibits a characteristic bell-shape with a more gradual increase and a maximum $\zmax^\mathrm{BNG} \approx 0.2$ reached at a larger time than in the MNG model.
+Notice that in both models the bilingual fraction $z$ is limited, as discussed in Sec.~\ref{sec:consideration}.
+Furthermore, the values of the maxima $\zmax^\mathrm{MNG}$ and $\zmax^\mathrm{BNG}$ found from multi-agent simulations confirm the inequality \eqref{eq:inequality2} for systems of relatively large sizes.

+The differences observed in the shapes of the curves at small and intermediate times are a direct consequence of the different underlying learning processes and can be understood by looking at the microscopic pairwise interactions between agents.

+The initial fast increase of the bilinguals in the MNG model is due to the one-shot learning, in which a new name is immediately added to the hearer's list in a pairwise interaction as soon as the unknown word is conveyed for the first time.
+Instead, the multiple-iterate learning process of the BNG requires longer times for monolingual agents to learn a new word and to become bilingual, due to the need of recording a large enough number of positive examples, which significantly slows down the increase of the bilingual population~\cite{Marchetti-2020a}.